 Article 29 of the Health Professions Order 2001 (the 2001 Order) sets out the orders that can be imposed by panels of the Health and Conduct and Competence Committee when they have determined that an allegation is well-founded.

-The Executive undertakes a review of the Indicative sanctions guidance provided to panels and those involved in the fitness to practice process (HPC's lawyers and those acting for registrants) once a year so as to ensure that it continues to reflect current practice and any changes in regulatory case law and legislation.
+The Executive undertakes a review of the indicative sanctions practice note once a year so as to ensure that it continues to reflect current practice and any changes in regulatory case law and legislation.